 31. The Lynx

-One of the coolest cats on earth are roaming freely in the northern parts of Sweden.
+One of the coolest cats on earth is roaming freely in the northern parts of Sweden.
+However, one will be considered very lucky to spot them in the wild since they are shy and normally stay away from humans.

 32. West Coast

 The west coast has a stunning archipelago as well as beautiful lush nature.
-When visiting the Swedish West Coast one can also enjoy fresh fish and quaint costal towns.
+When visiting the Swedish West Coast one can also enjoy fresh fish and quaint coastal towns.

 33. Visit the Sami people